 Dogs often misbehave because they lack self-control.
 This lack of control is at the root of a number of behavior problems, including jumping up, bolting out the door, and demanding attention.
-You can begin to get some control over your dog's behavior by putting him to work.
-This means that you are going to ask your dog to do something for you, such as sitting or lying down, before he is allowed to do the things he wants to do, like eating, going for a walk, or playing a game with you.
-Many dog trainers refer to this as Nothing In Life is Free (NILF).
+You can begin to get some control over your dog's behavior by putting it to work.
+This means that you are going to ask your dog to do something for you, such as sitting or lying down, before it is allowed to do the things it wants to do, like eating, going for a walk, or playing a game with you.
+Many dog trainers refer to this as "Nothing In Life is Free" (NILF).

-Train Your Dog to Sit and Lie Down
+Teach Sit and Lie Down

-Make Your Dog Work for His Dinner
+Work for Dinner

-As you are preparing your dog's meal, give him the command "sit" or "down."
-He must sit calmly until his meal is placed on the floor before he is allowed to eat.
-If he jumps up before you have his bowl on the floor, pick up the bowl and put it away.
+As you are preparing your dog's meal, give the command "sit" or "down."
+The dog must sit calmly until its meal is placed on the floor before it is allowed to eat.
+If it jumps up before you have the bowl in place, pick up the bowl and put it away.
 Walk away for several minutes, and then return and again ask your dog to sit or lie down.
-As soon as he is sitting or lying down calmly, place his food on the floor and allow him to eat.
+As soon as it does so calmly, place the food on the floor and allow the dog to eat.

 Work to Go Out

 Work for Your Attention

-Ask your dog to perform a behavior, such as sitting or lying down, before you pet him or play a game with him.
-If he tries to demand your attention, stand up and walk away.
-Once he sits or lies down when you give the command, you can play and cuddle for as long as you like.
+Ask your dog to perform a behavior, such as sitting or lying down, before you pet it or play a game.
+If the dog tries to demand your attention, stand up and walk away.
+Once it sits or lies down when you give the command, you can play and cuddle for as long as you like.

 When you start working on NILF, your dog's behavior may seem to get a little worse before it gets better.
 Be patient.
-After you walk away from your dog a few times, he will begin to understand that he's not going to get what he wants until he does as you ask.
+After you walk away from your dog a few times, it will begin to understand that it's not going to get what it wants until it does as you ask.